Hm255/nc-games/frontend/nc-games/README.md

 Windows PowerShell-
 $env:NODE_OPTIONS = "--openssl-legacy-provider"

-you may also have to alter your code slightly for the website to work again
+you may also have to alter your code slightly after running the above command prompts for the website to work again

+also place redirects in the main route outside public if error handling refuses to work